vitrilo/IsoDate/README.md

 Following examples use ISO format:

     //Convert all Date values to String in all properties of object.
-    //Note: given example use IsoDate.toLocalString, alternative you can use IsoDate.toUTCString. function preJSON = function(obj, copyObj) {
+    //Note: given example use IsoDate.toUTCString, alternative you can use IsoDate.toLocalString. function preJSON = function(obj, copyObj) {
 	var c = copyObj || {};
 	for (var i in obj) {